OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 > While allocating memory for Unicorn, the memory addresses should be 4k page aligned and also the allocated size should be a multiple of 1024.

-The final Unicorn script to emulate the function at 0x1000080d4 and dump the secret string value, is following:
+The following script emulates the function at 0x1000080d4 and dumps the secret string:

 ```python